airyhq/airy/docs/docs/getting-started/installation/gcp.md

 #### Setup your DNS

-You should create a CNAME DNS record for the hostname that you set under `ingress.host` in the previous step to point to the hostname of the LoadBalancer, created by AWS for the ingress service:
+You should create a CNAME DNS record for the hostname that you set under `ingress.host` in the previous step to point to the hostname of the LoadBalancer, created by GCP for the ingress service:

 ```sh
 export KUBECONFIG="PATH/TO/DIR/kube.conf"